Become an affiliate partner and earn attractive commission.

 If you are mentally capable of making your own decisions, you have every right to decide whether you want to shift to a care home or not.
 If needed, you can arrange professional care at home for yourself instead of going to the care home.

-However, social services have their part to play and so they can assess your needs as an elderly person.
+However, social services have their part to play and so they can assess your needs as an older people.
 Social services can only force someone into a care home when their care needs are not being met at home.
 They can then place you in an environment where they believe you would be safe and your needs will be met.

 When can Social Services Take Steps?

-• If an elderly person’s care needs are not being met at home
+• If an older person’s care needs are not being met at home

-• If the elderly person poses a threat to the safety of other people in their home
+• If the older person poses a threat to the safety of other people in their home

 • If the person is incapable of making decisions for themselves regarding their care